harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ## EOD Calorie Restriction = Longevity?

 EasyEJL your mind is just wasted when it is mixed in with all the "fluff" posts at AM.
-You mentioned something that to my mind is an awesome area of research with tremendous potential to make people less susceptible to cancer, better cardiovascular profiles, better memory &amp;amp; less damage to brain, lower oxidative stress, much better insulin sensitivity, prolonged life, ...just on and on...there are a lot of studies going back to the 1940's that demonstrate these positive effect...
+You mentioned something that to my mind is an awesome area of research with tremendous potential to make people less susceptible to cancer, better cardiovascular profiles, better memory & less damage to brain, lower oxidative stress, much better insulin sensitivity, prolonged life, ...just on and on...there are a lot of studies going back to the 1940's that demonstrate these positive effect...

 I became very interested in every other day calorie restriction when I experimented for years with it on myself and found that if I alternated between:

-a day of very low calories (say between 1000 &amp;amp; 1400) w/ food intake primarily at the beginning and end of the day &amp;amp; cardio exercise(s) in the earlier portion of the day followed by no food intake for several hours...
+a day of very low calories (say between 1000 & 1400) w/ food intake primarily at the beginning and end of the day & cardio exercise(s) in the earlier portion of the day followed by no food intake for several hours...

 and a day where I ate at about maintenence w/ a higher intake of carbs around a session of weightlifing.

-I could readily lose fat &amp;amp; retain muscle.
-In fact I always made minor but consistent strength gains and felt mentally sharp &amp;amp; had energy during the fasted portion of low cal day.
+I could readily lose fat & retain muscle.
+In fact I always made minor but consistent strength gains and felt mentally sharp & had energy during the fasted portion of low cal day.

 I have been researching a pattern of eating involving a day of eating less then 20% of maintenance calories (or a complete fast) followed by eating freely (but not excessively).
 I have very little doubt that this pattern is as beneficial as calorie restriction diets in promoting longevity.
 But has the advantage of preserving body mass.